idrinth-thalui/core/dialogue/idrinthFollowerGiftsIdle.md

 - A fine weapon, but you can use it more than me!
 - Not something I'd use, but it's well made.
 Why don't you keep it?

+## Garlic

+- I guess we'll have garlic soup tonight!
+- Didn't plan on garlic, but it should fit with our dinner.